Table of Contents

 Here are some options:

-4. Notepad (beware that the code will be much harder to read and write without proper IDE)
+warning.svg Notepad - .cs files with code are text, but they will be much harder to read and write without proper IDE

 Writing Your First Bot